slinkydeveloper/eventing/test/README.md

 go test -v -tags=e2e -count=1 ./test/e2e -run ^TestSingleBinaryEventForChannel$
 ```

+#### Setup your Zipkin endpoint

+Some test image setup tracing, in order to simplify debugging of tests.
+By default, the test images uses the Zipkin endpoint `http://zipkin.istio-system.svc.cluster.local:9411/api/v2/spans`.
+You can modify this configuration setting the environment variable `ZIPKIN_E2E_ENDPOINT` in your local environment and configuring the `config-tracing` ConfigMap.
+If you're running the tracing conformance tests, you'll also need to modify the [config-tracing ConfigMap used by the conformance tests](./conformance/testdata/config-tracing.yaml).

 ## Environment requirements

 There's couple of things you need to install before running e2e tests locally.